 It also helps combat hair loss and unwanted hair growth, which are common PCOS symptoms caused by excess androgens i.e. male hormones.
-You should not exceed 25mg of zinc supplements a day unless advised otherwise by your doctor.
+And remember, you should not exceed 25mg of zinc supplements a day unless advised otherwise by your doctor.

 CoQ10 (also known as coenzyme Q10) is a compound that helps generate energy in your cells.
 It’s stored in the mitochondria, which are in charge of producing energy.
-They also protect cells from oxidative damage and disease-causing bacteria or viruses.
+And, they also protect cells from oxidative damage and disease-causing bacteria or viruses.

 If you’re trying to conceive, CoQ10 has been linked to healthy ovulation.
 Not only does it lower insulin, but it’s also been linked to increased egg quality and improved fertility.